acxz/gym-ccc/README.md

 The main highlights are:
 1) non normalized observation corresponding directly to the dynamical state
 2) normalized observation with dynamical state captured in `info['state']`
+3) environment elapsed time captured in `info['time']`
-3) action spaces are continuous
+4) action spaces are continuous
-4) system parameters (mass, length, etc.) can be specificed
+5) system parameters (mass, length, etc.) can be specificed
-5) reset function (to specify initial conditions) can be specified.
+6) reset function (to specify initial conditions) can be specified.

 The motivation for this is so that gym environments can be used for control problems where the states/observations are not traditionally normalized.
 The